tawanaj/tawanaj.github.io/_posts/2024-11-01-hello-november.markdown

 Wow, I cannot believe it's already November!
 This is my favorite time of year.
 Between my birthday, various holidays and just getting to spend focused quality time with loved ones, it's always life giving!
 Also, the weather is amazing.

 Nashville has 2 great weeks for incredible weather: **the last week of October** and the **first week of November**.
-Before that it's way too hot and after, it's too chilly.
+Before then, it's way too hot and after, it's too chilly.
 The foliage is currently foliage-ing :fallen_leaf:.

-In any case, I am so so grateful to be here!
+In any case, I am so grateful to be here!

  <h3 style="display: flex; justify-content: center;">*****</h3>